What do you do when one of your carnivorous plants has a pest or fungus problem and neem or other natural pesticides or fungicides aren’t working?

 We’ve tested this spray on several types of pitcher plants, specifically Heliamphora, Cephalotus, Nepenthes, and Sarracenia.
 It is safe to use on most flytraps and some sundews as well.
 The rule for all of these plants though is to keep the spray away from the trap portions of the plants (i.e. the dewy portions of sundew and inside pitchers).
 These areas of the plants are often more sensitive and absorbent and so will be more prone to burning.
 Try to focus the spray on the crowns, leaves, and growth points of plants as well as the soil around them.
 Pests and fungal infections tend to target these areas the most anyway.

 Follow the package instructions on how much of the spray to use and when.
-This particular one can provide protection for around 30 days depending on what you’re treating and whether the plant is indoors in a tray or outdoors and flushed with rain.
+This particular formula can provide protection for several days depending on what you’re treating and whether the plant is indoors in a tray or outdoors and flushed with rain.

 Some Notes of Caution